What Does LTD Mean: Everything You Need to Know

 - Company must have a minimum number of shareholders, but in this case, the number is much higher (usually around 50 individuals), and there is no maximum limit.

-A private limited company is a corporate version of partnership firm whereas a public limited company is a full-fledged corporate entity.
+A private limited company is a corporate version of a partnership firm whereas a public limited company is a full-fledged corporate entity.

 Liabilities in a Limited Company